makrai/notes/wu1904-beto-bentz-becas-cross-ling-bert-emnlp.md

 * representation of a shared subword
-  * explicitly trained to contain enough information for the cloze task in all languages in which it appears.
-During fine-tuning for zero-shot
+  * explicitly trained to contain enough information for the cloze task in all languages in which it appears
-  * could overfit to the source language and potentially hurt transfer
+  * During fine-tuning for zero-shot, mBERT could overfit to the source language and potentially hurt transfer
 * In four out of five tasks (not XNLI) we observed a strong positive corr
   * In Indo-European languages, we observed
     * subwords shared across languages are usually high freq
-    * p_token is usually around 50% to 75% while p_type is less than 50%
+    * `p_token` is usually around 50% to 75% while `p_type` is less than 50%

 # 6 Discussion